Beta Theta Pi, frat members charged in death of Timothy Piazza

-The results of the investigation in Timothy Piazza’s death were released Friday.
+The results of the investigation into Timothy Piazza’s death were released Friday.

-Beta Theta Pi and 18 people have had charges recommended against them in the death of Piazza.
-The frat and eight of its members already face manslaughter charges.
+Beta Theta Pi and 18 people face charges in the death of Piazza.
+The frat and eight of its members face manslaughter charges, and they were arraigned on Friday.

 Michael Bonatucci, Gary Dibileo, Luke Visser, Joe Sala, Brendan Young, Daniel Casey, Jonah Neuman and Nick Kubera also face charges of aggravated assault, simple assault, reckless endangerment, hazing, furnishing alcohol to minors and unlawful acts relative to liquor.

-Note: Editor’s Note: An earlier version of this story incorrectly spelled Timothy Piazza’s name.
-The above version reflects the correct information.